Nibblets MacSwain and La Montaña MacPuddin'

 Two months later, when I could finally touch her and brush her, on April 1, 2000, she gave birth to five incredible silver chinchilla British Shorthair kittens.
 Seems Daddy was the white Persian who lived two doors down.
 Then two days later, Nibblets almost died from an infection.
 We were all so lucky she was with us and not out on her own.
-We rushed her and the babies to The Cat Vet Clinic, God bless them.
+We rushed her and the babies to The Cat Vet Clinic in Montrose, God bless them.
 Nibblets was very feral with the Vet and Staff, but she and those babies stole their hearts right off.
-The Vet said she'd "Never seen a finer litter of kittens."
+The Vet, Dr. Carolyn Runté, said she'd "Never seen a finer litter of kittens."
 All that, from a four pound, way too young to have babies, Mama.

 With the loving help of many internet cat friends who donated to "The Nibblets' Fund," we were able to save Nibblets and the kittens.
 I owe each one of them, most unknown even by name to us, a major Thank You!

 Sort of fuzzy, but it's hard to keep them still!
 Here they are at about two weeks.
 The staff at The Cat Vet Clinic dubbed them "The Spammers" after the old Monty Python song cause I taught them to come to me by singing it to them!

 La Montana MacPuddin' of the Clan MacPuddin' at a very young age.